There are thousands of needle felting needles, & just as many (or more) techniques for just as many creative ideas to

 The Needle Felting needle will catch on the edges of these scales, forcing the fibre to mesh with other fibres, as the needle is punched into the wool over and over.

-Needle Felting Fibre Arts in 2D & 3D is relatively new creative medium, for the needles used by industrial machines to create industrial, & mechanical felted fabric were never intended to become a tool for a wool fibre enthusiasts to create artistic sculptures, artful fabrics, wool paintings and so forth, yet in the 1980’s the movement in motio
+Needle Felting Fibre Arts in 2D & 3D is a relatively new creative medium, for the needles used is from industrial machines to create industrial, & mechanical felted fabric.
+These needles were never intended to become a tool for a wool fibre arts & crafts enthusiasts to create sculptures, artful fabrics, wool paintings and so forth, yet in the 1980’s the movement in motio

 Get to know your needles, look at them closely, run your thumb carefully along the shaft to feel the notches, touch the point (carefully) to ensure it is sharp.
 Sometimes needles become dull after prolonged use, some last longer than others.

 We can make almost anything with the right kind of needle.